lukehedger/vitae/cv.md

 _Jul 2021 - Current_ | **Lead Software Engineer (Payments and Fraud Prevention)** | The LEGO Group

+Lead engineering on the payments platform that processes transactions across the LEGO Group's digital business units, including LEGO.com, the LEGO Insiders app and LEGO Education.
+Technical lead for a team of 7 engineers, setting direction on architecture, reliability and delivery.

+The platform is fully serverless on AWS, built around an event-sourced payments lifecycle engine.
+The stack leverages Lambda, Lambda Durable Functions, Step Functions, EventBridge, SQS, DynamoDB, S3 and X-Ray, with a third-party fraud prevention vendor integrated into the transaction flow.

+Over 5 consecutive Black Friday / Cyber Monday peak weekends, the platform has scaled and processed sales events without incident - part of a wider track record of highly successful launches across the business.
+As one of the early adopters of serverless architecture at scale, the codebase has matured alongside community best practice, continuously evolving as the ecosystem has grown.

+Beyond the platform, I've grown several internal communities - a backend engineering meetup, a whitepaper discussion group and a lead engineering community - and mentored senior engineers across the organisation.
+I've authored guidelines on code quality, test strategy, reliability, agentic AI usage, CDK, TypeScript and serverless development that are used by engineering teams across the group.

 ^\_^

 _Sep 2019 - June 2021_ | **Lead Software Engineer (Payments)** | Cancer Research UK